 The UK must ensure that any actions taken regarding its membership of the Euratom treaty as part of the Brexit process includes a smooth transition for its current nuclear industry and allows the UK leadership as an international partner in new nuclear development to continue.

 Nuclear power is an economic source of electricity generation, combining reliability, low greenhouse gas emissions and long-term cost competitiveness.
 The operating costs of existing plants are usually very competitive and these plants function well with a high degree of predictability.
-These are the conclusions of a new report Nuclear Power Economics and Project Structuring issued today by the World Nuclear Association.
+These are the conclusions of a new report issued by the World Nuclear Association.